Skip Navigation

 Junior Faculty Fellowship Program

-The Junior Faculty Fellowship (JFF) Program is designed to help new tenure-track faculty members establish their research/creative activity and make progress to tenure by providing support in areas critical to the development of their programs.
-The awards can be used as summer (June and July) stipends to enable faculty members to carry out full time research and scholarly activity during that period.
-However, the awards are not limited to summer stipends, and faculty members are urged to utilize the awards to provide maximum benefit to their research programs.
-This might include supplies, equipment, personnel, and travel.
+The Junior Faculty Fellowship (JFF) Program is designed to help tenure-track faculty members establish their research/creative activity and make progress to tenure by providing financial support in areas critical to the development of their programs.
+The awards can be used as summer salary to enable faculty members to carry out full time research and scholarly activity during that period.
+Funding is not limited to summer salary, and faculty members are encouraged to apply JFF funds in a manner that provides maximum benefit to their research programs.

 The program is restricted to tenure-track assistant professors who are in the first four years of their tenure-track position at the university.
 A faculty member receiving an award is expected to make at least a one-month commitment to research or creative activity.
 Faculty members who have not acquired a terminal degree by the deadline for application, are ABD, associate and full professors, ranked renewable term faculty, instructors, lecturers, adjunct faculty, and visiting faculty are not eligible for this program.
 Because of the limited number of available awards, faculty who have other sources of summer salary support will receive lower priority.